fbpx

 a marketer's guide to AI-powered search

-The start of 2023 has been an AI whirlwind.
-Both Microsoft and Google announced plans to integrate their respective search engines with AI language models.
-Microsoft was the first to launch its AI-powered search engine, positioning Bing as an "AI-powered answer engine".
+The beginning of 2023 brought in a whirlwind of AI updates, and those updates haven't slowed down.
+Amid all of the huge announcements and developments, both Microsoft and Google announced plans to integrate their respective search engines with AI language models to create a new, AI-powered form of search.
+Microsoft was the first to launch its AI-powered search engine, positioning the new Bing as an "AI-powered answer engine."
+More recently, Google released a preview version of its Search Generative Experience (SGE), which is Google's version of an AI-powered search engine.

 These advancements in AI technology and updates to search engines will have major impacts on how people search, and on how marketers can leverage SEO and AI tools to enhance their marketing efforts.

-Let's break down these AI-powered search updates and examine how to leverage AI for marketing.
+Let's break down these AI-powered search updates and examine how SEO specialists can continue to prioritize content with these changes.

 AI is changing the way we search